Here, we break down how to get the most out of your Kippin at any age.

 How to use your Kippin from birth – 4 months.

 Keen to use your Kippin?
 Don’t worry, there’s loads of time yet.
-It’s unlikely that a baby as young as 4 months and under would find any comfort from a transitional object like a Kippin, and it’s not recommended to use a comforter alone in the cot until after 7 months of age.
+It’s unlikely that a baby as young as 4 months and under would find any comfort from a transitional object like a Kippin, and it’s not recommended by Red Nose to use a comforter alone in the cot until after 7 months of age.
+The ACCC advises not to use a sleep toy until after 12 months of age.
 However, including your Kippin as part of your nap and bed-time routine can be an important step in developing an unbreakable bond.
 You can do this by snuggling with your Kippin in between you during cuddling and feeding.
 You can also show babe their Kippin and tell them “Banjo says it’s to go to sleep now, night night.”

 And despite the myth, letting your baby play with their Kippin outside of sleep time won’t ‘ruin’ it for bed – if anything, letting babe become familiar with their fave toy outside of the cot increases the chance for bonding and familiarity.
 Kippins are great for walks in the pram, car rides and tummy or playmat time!
 If you’re using a dummy, Kippins are the perfect dummy holder while you’re out and about.